a1pha0/a1pha0.github.io/docs/DirectX12/docs/Initialize.md

 Clamping value used if D3D12_FILTER_ANISOTROPIC or D3D12_FILTER_COMPARISON_ANISOTROPIC is specified as the filter.
 Valid values are between 1 and 16.

 D3D12_ROOT_SIGNATURE_FLAG_ALLOW_INPUT_ASSEMBLER_INPUT_LAYOUT

+You can use the ID3D12Device::GetNodeCount method to query the number of GPU adapter nodes on the system.